vipuldhurve02/documentation/docs/id-repository-credential-service-developer-guide.md

 Below are the configurations to be done in Eclipse:

-1. Open Eclipse and run the project for one time as `Java application`, so that it will create a Java application which you can see in debug configurations and then change its name. (e.g.: project name with environment - "Identity-Service-dev").
+1. Open Eclipse and run the project for one time as `Java application`, so that it will create a Java application which you can see in debug configurations and then change its name. (e.g.: project name with environment - "Credential-Service-dev").

 <img src="_images/create-env-in-eclipse.png" width="750" height="450">